OpenPS3/DRP3/README.md

 ## Requirements
 - Computer & PlayStation® 3 on the same network
-- Firmware: any version that runs webMAN MOD
+- Any firmware that runs webMAN MOD (works with PS3HEN)
 - webMAN MOD (Tested on 1.47.45)
 - Java 17+ (Java 21 Recommended)